Hunting boots are vital when mountain or back-country hunting.

 In my opinion, good hunting boots are the most important piece of gear you are going to buy.
 Every second you spend hunting is in your boots.
 In comparison, you are lucky if you get to use your rifle once per year.

 If you have ever done a lot of hiking in uncomfortable boots you will agree, having your feet blister up in the middle of a hunt is not fun and can be downright miserable.

-A few years ago I found myself a few miles into a hunt with many miles to go.
-Suddenly I felt the feeling no hiker or mountain hunters wants to feel, I was getting a blister.
+About 2 miles into the hike, I suddenly I felt the feeling no hiker or backcountry hunter wants to feel, I was getting a blister.

 What was I wearing?

 A pair of low end hunting boots I bought the season before for $100 on sale.